watersong89/connections/README.md

 Board can be shuffled.
 A log of guesses, correct and incorrect, will be displayed as a result.
 A 'One Away' notification should show when users select three out of four in a group

+Still to implement:
+  On group solve the row should change to show connection and solved words.

+  Overall styling, including animating transitions.

+  Interactivity from user input.